suhangpro/mvcnn/README.md

 In addition to experimenting with ImageNet pretrained models, we optionally fine-tune the models on the datasets isself.
 We report results using R-CNN where features are extracted from the penultimate layer, and D-CNN where Fisher vectors are constructed from filter banks extracted from the last convolutional layer (see reference below).

-** Todo: ** There is an overlap of images in shape trainval and shape-clean test, corrupting the results of fine-tuned CNNs on shape-clean.
+** Todo: ** There is an overlap of images in shape trainval and shape-clean test **corrupting** the results of fine-tuned CNNs on shape-clean.

  dataset (measure) | finetune| rcnn | dcnn | dcnn-sp | rcnn-vd | dcnn-vd | dcnn-vd-sp
  :---- | :---: | :---: | :---: | :---: | :---: | :---: |